ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 ### Step 4

-Expand the `Tilia Interactions Controllables Unity` Package directory in the Unity Project window and select the `Packages -> Tilia Interactions Controllables Unity -> Runtime -> Prefabs -> PhysicsJoint` directory then drag and drop the `Interactions.LinearJointDrive` prefab into the Unity Hierarchy window as a child of the `Slider` GameObject.
+Expand the `Tilia Interactions Controllables Unity` package directory in the Unity Project window and select the `Packages -> Tilia Interactions Controllables Unity -> Runtime -> Prefabs -> PhysicsJoint` directory then drag and drop the `Interactions.LinearJointDrive` prefab into the Unity Hierarchy window as a child of the `Slider` GameObject.

 ![Add Linear Joint Drive Prefab To Scene](assets/images/AddLinearJointDrivePrefabToScene.png)